Nutrition educators support nutrition incentives for food and nutrition security programs to promote increased intake of fruit and vegetables

 About the Journal of Nutrition Education and Behavior (JNEB)

-The Journal of Nutrition Education and Behavior (JNEB), the official journal of the Society for Nutrition Education and Behavior (SNEB), is a refereed, scientific periodical that serves as a resource for all professionals with an interest in nutrition education and dietary/physical activity behaviors.
+The Journal of Nutrition Education and Behavior(opens in new tab/window) (JNEB), the official journal of the Society for Nutrition Education and Behavior (SNEB), is a refereed, scientific periodical that serves as a resource for all professionals with an interest in nutrition education and dietary/physical activity behaviors.
 The purpose of JNEB is to document and disseminate original research, emerging issues, and practices relevant to nutrition education and behavior worldwide and to promote healthy, sustainable food choices.
 It supports the society's efforts to disseminate innovative nutrition education strategies, and communicate information on food, nutrition, and health issues to students, professionals, policy makers, targeted audiences, and the public.

 The Journal of Nutrition Education and Behavior features articles that provide new insights and useful findings related to nutrition education research, practice, and policy.
 The content areas of JNEB reflect the diverse interests of health, nutrition, education, Cooperative Extension, and other professionals working in areas related to nutrition education and behavior.
-As the Society's official journal, JNEB also includes policy statements, issue perspectives, and member communications. www.jneb.org
+As the Society's official journal, JNEB also includes policy statements, issue perspectives, and member communications.

 About Elsevier

-As a global leader in information and analytics, Elsevier helps researchers and healthcare professionals advance science and improve health outcomes for the benefit of society.
-We do this by facilitating insights and critical decision-making for customers across the global research and health ecosystems.
+As a global leader in scientific information and analytics, Elsevier helps researchers and healthcare professionals advance science and improve health outcomes for the benefit of society.
+We do this by facilitating insights and critical decision-making with innovative solutions based on trusted, evidence-based content and advanced AI-enabled digital technologies.

-Elsevier is part of RELX, a global provider of information-based analytics and decision tools for professional and business customers.
+Elsevier is part of RELX(opens in new tab/window), a global provider of information-based analytics and decision tools for professional and business customers.
+For more information on our work, digital solutions and content, visit www.elsevier.com.

 Eileen Leahy